rhartert/ptr/README.md

 ```

 The `ptr.Value` function provides a convenient way to deal with `nil`
-pointer by returning the zero value of the pointer's type
+pointers by returning the zero value of the pointer's type

 ```go
 var ptr *int